Interpreting Embedding Spaces by Conceptualization: The Conceptualization Algorithm

 Let $T$ be a space of textual objects (sentences, for example).
-Let $L= l_1, \ldots,l_k$ be a latent embedding space.
+Let $L= L_1\times \ldots \times L_k$ be a latent embedding space of $k$ dimensions.
 Let $f:T\rightarrow L$ be a function that maps a text object to a vector in the latent space.
-Typically, $f$ will be a LLM or LLM-based.
+Typically, $f$ will be an LLM or LLM-based.